Full counting statistics after quantum quenches as hydrodynamic fluctuations: Curved trajectories and the violation of temporal clustering

-However, the picture Fig.~\ref{fig:quench} {\em omits the curvature of hydrodynamic trajectories in inhomogeneous fluid states}.
+However, the picture in Fig.~\ref{fig:quench} {\em omits the curvature of hydrodynamic trajectories in inhomogeneous fluid states}, which we call "hydrodynamic waft effect".
 Emitted at $t=0$ are correlated pairs of fluid modes, which follow fluid characteristics in time.
-In interacting models, the fluid flow induced by the partitioning protocol gives rise to a ``hydrodynamic waft'' which curves characteristics and may make initially right-moving modes into left-moving modes (and vice versa), see Fig.~\ref{fig:CurvedTrajectories}.
+In interacting models, the fluid flow induced by the partitioning protocol gives rise to a hydrodynamic waft which curves characteristics and may make initially right-moving modes into left-moving modes (and vice versa), see Fig.~\ref{fig:CurvedTrajectories}.
 The impact of such curved trajectories on the evolution of entanglement in certain inhomogeneous cases have been discussed in \cite{CurvedTrajectories2019}.
 For $\lambda$ small, the bias in the partitioning protocol is small, hence the effect is small.
 Then, only modes with small hydrodynamic velocities $\propto \lambda$ have the potential to change direction and produce long-range correlations on $x=0$, $t\in[0,T]$.
-In typical integrable models, there is a continuum of hydrodynamic modes \cite{castroalvaredo2016emergent, bertini2016transport}, parametrised by quasi-momentum $\kappa\in\R$.
-Modes with small hydrodynamic velocities have small quasi-momentum $|\kappa|< \Lambda\propto \lambda$ (cf.~Fig.~\ref{fig:Big}c in the SM) and produce small currents $\mathsf j \propto \kappa$.
+In typical integrable models, there is a continuum of hydrodynamic modes \cite{castroalvaredo2016emergent, bertini2016transport}, parametrized by quasi-momentum $\kappa\in\R$.
+Modes with small hydrodynamic velocities have small quasi-momentum $|\kappa|< \Lambda\propto \lambda$ (cf.~Fig. \ref{fig:Big}) and produce small currents $\mathsf j \propto \kappa$.
 Long range correlations will only affect cumulants $c_n^\lambda$, $n\geq 2$ in the current FCS $f_{\rm dyn}=\sum_n c_n^\lambda \lambda^n/n!$, and our power-counting argument gives $c_n^\lambda\propto \mathsf j^n \propto \lambda^n$.
 As $c_n^\lambda$ occurs at order $\lambda^n$ in the current FCS, the lowest order where corrections may occur in $F(\lambda)$ is $\lambda^{n}\times \lambda^n$ for $n=2$, thus $c_m$ for $m\geq 4$.
 Further, the density of pairs produced is symmetric under $\kappa\to-\kappa$ as particles are emitted with equal and opposite momenta and by analyticity in $\kappa$, and if quasiparticles have fermionic statistics, Dirac exclusion implies vanishing at $\kappa=0$, hence a density $\sim\kappa^2$.
 This gives an additional factor $\propto \lambda^2$, thus, in many-body integrable models with fermionic statistics, only cumulants $c_n$ for $n\geq 6$ may be affected.
-We provide supporting calculations for this analysis in the SM.
+We provide supporting calculations and evidence for this analysis in Sec.\ref{Sec:Curved}.